 What is glyphosate?

-Glyphosate is a popular weed-killer used extensively in agriculture, on food crops, golf courses, and people’s personal lawns.
-My friend Scot used to work as a landscaper.
-“We sprayed that stuff everywhere,” he told me ruefully, “on everything, all the time.”
-It’s the main ingredient in Roundup, which was first patented by the chemical giant Monsanto, and is now used by several chemical companies.
-Chances are high you’ve got a container in your garage.
+Glyphosate, a popular weed-killer, is used extensively in agriculture, on food crops, golf courses, and people’s personal lawns.
+My friend Scot worked as a landscaper.
+“We sprayed that stuff everywhere,” he told me ruefully.
+“On everything, all the time.”
+It’s the main ingredient in Roundup.
+Chances are high you have a container in your garage.

 In the simplest terms, glyphosate in honey is a problem because glyphosate is a carcinogen.
 Like a Pack of Marlboro Reds a day for say 40 years.
 A killer.
 You know how those tobacco companies paid out billions in settlement.
 So does Monsato for Roundup.
 Monsanto recently agreed to pay $10 BILLION to settle the lawsuits to people who have gotten cancer from glyphosate exposure.

 So yeah, there’s no doubt it’s a killer.
 But don’t take my word for it.
-Read this exhaustive article from MIT scientist Stephanie Seneff, Ph.D. on the devastating impact of glyphosate, including making us more susceptible to Covid-19.
-And this excellent peer-reviewed literature review by a team of Italian scientists that compares the obfuscation of the abundant evidence that glyphosate causes harm to human health by chemical companies with the obfuscation that smoking causes cancer by the tobacco companies.
+Read this exhaustive article from MIT scientist Stephanie Seneff, Ph.D.
+Dr. Seneff explains the devastating impact of glyphosate.
+And how it makes us more susceptible to Covid-19.
+Then read this excellent peer-reviewed literature review by a team of Italian scientists that compares the obfuscation of the abundant evidence that glyphosate causes harm to human health by chemical companies with the obfuscation that smoking causes cancer by the tobacco companies.

 We have attempted to untangle the controversy about the dangers of the product for human beings in view of a very recent development, when the so-called Monsanto Papers, consisting of Emails and memos from Monsanto came to light, revealing a coordinated strategy to manipulate the debate about the safety of glyphosate to the company’s advantage.